Signs of Hope 2017

 Though the initiative eventually foundered due to it’s design problems, the funders were correct in identifying the issues created by competition among nonprofits.
 This competition exists because of how nonprofits are funded.
 Government dollars are restricted to specific populations and activities.
 Foundations change priorities every year.
 Private donors often choose to limit the ways their contributions can be spent.
 Few funders are willing to cost the true costs of overhead, grants and contracts are typically short term and private donations are unpredictable.

 While there’s much to be said for collaboration, the “collaborate or else” approach leads to a fair amount of resistance.
 At one local conference back in the late 1990’s, there was a lot of laughter when a speaker described collaboration as an unnatural act between unconsenting adults.

-But collaboration doesn’t have to be forced or unwanted.
-In fact those are the conditions that set up collaborations to fail.
+But collaboration shouldn’t be forced.
+In fact that sets up the collaborations to fail.

 When entered into by choice, and built on trust and respect, collaboration is productive, stimulating, robust and creative.
 At it’s best collaboration’s results are a greater and stronger whole than any individual could create.